Magic Johnson: HIV announcement and Olympics (1991–1992)

-After a physical before the 1991–92 NBA season, Johnson discovered that he had tested positive for HIV.
+Johnson played with the Lakers in the McDonald's Open in Paris, France, in October 1991, and was named the tournament MVP after helping the Lakers win gold.
+However, after a physical examination before the 1991–92 NBA season, Johnson discovered that he had tested positive for HIV.
 In a press conference held on November 7, 1991, Johnson made a public announcement that he would retire immediately.
-He stated that his wife Cookie and their unborn child did not have HIV, and that he would dedicate his life to "battle this deadly disease".
+He stated that his wife, Cookie, and their unborn child did not have HIV, and that he would dedicate his life to "battle this deadly disease".

 Johnson initially said that he did not know how he contracted the disease, but later acknowledged that it was through having numerous sexual partners during his playing career.
 He admitted to having "harems of women" and talked openly about his sexual activities because "he was convinced that heterosexuals needed to know that they, too, were at risk".
 At the time, only a small percentage of HIV-positive American men had contracted it from heterosexual sex, and it was initially rumored that Johnson was gay or bisexual, although he denied both.
 Johnson later accused Isiah Thomas of spreading the rumors, a claim Thomas denied.

 Johnson's HIV announcement became a major news story in the United States, and in 2004 was named as ESPN's seventh-most memorable moment of the previous 25 years.
-Many articles praised Johnson as a hero, and the then-U.S. President George H. W. Bush said, "For me, Magic is a hero, a hero for anyone who loves sports."
+Many articles praised Johnson as a hero, and the then-U.S. president George H. W. Bush said, "For me, Magic is a hero, a hero for anyone who loves sports."